Avian Blue Ecologies: Seabirds and Climate Change, Morecambe Bay (2022-present)

 Animals of the RGS: Royal Geographical Society/Wiley Digital Archives Fellowship (2021)

-Earlier in 2021, I was fortunate to be awarded one of eleven Wiley Digital Archive Fellowships.
+In 2021, I was fortunate to be awarded one of eleven Wiley Digital Archive Fellowships.
 This fellowship grants access to the Royal Geographical Society’s pre-1945 digitised collections.
 The RGS, in collaboration with Wiley, have digitised hundreds of thousands of items, hosted on an online platform (the Wiley Digital Archive).

 In this fellowship, I am interested in human-animal histories of various kinds: (1) the use of animal labour in supporting expeditions; (2) friendships and collaborations between geographers and their companion animals; (3) interspecies conflict in encounters with animals along the way; and (4) geographers mapping discovered species, expanding our knowledge of the other-than-human world.
 Each of these human-animal histories offers interesting new ways of thinking about multispecies histories, but also in understanding geography and space as always more-than-human.
 Read more over on the blog.